×

 The course methodology combines conceptual presentations and case analysis, integrating mathematical rigor and clinical sensitivity.
 In this way, participants learn to apply topology as an innovative tool, applying mathematical concepts to inaugurate listening practices that consider subjective complexity in all its plasticity.

-Professors: Jed Wilson (USA), Marta Marciano (Brazil) & Mônica Godoy (Brazil)
+Professors: Jed Wilson (USA), Marta Marciano (Brazil), Mônica Godoy (Brazil) & Hugo Valente (Brazil)

 For several decades Jacques Lacan will provide a teaching, especially during his Seminar.
 He will say repeatedly: he does not seek to transmit a knowledge.
 His Seminar is a space for a psychoanalyst to say, in the position of an analysand.